Bi Dev Guide Ext Data Format

 csv files

-If a field value contains a comma a new line or a double quote the field value must be contained within double quotes for example
+If a field value contains a control character or a new line the field value must be contained within double quotes or your

-If a field value contains a double quote escape the double quote by preceding it with another double quote for example This
+If a field value contains a double quote escape the double quote by preceding it with another double quote or your

 Field values arent trimmed A space before or after a delimiting comma is included in the field value A space before or after a double